 7.1 Membership in the Pine Barons Chorus is open to male Chapter members.

-7.2 Membership in affiliated ensembles is open to Chapter members regardless of gender.
+7.2 Membership in affiliated ensembles is open to Chapter members in accordance with the gender specifications and vocal qualifications of the ensemble.

 7.3 The Pine Barons Chorus board of directors consists of all Chapter Board members who are also members of the Pine Barons.

 7.4 Affiliated ensembles are responsible for their own governance under the Chapter.
-That is, while subordinate to the Chapter, they may elect their own officers, make their own policies, levy their own dues and meet their own expenses.7.5 All Chapter members are required to pay Chapter dues to remain in good standing.
+That is, while subordinate to the Chapter, they may elect their own officers, make their own policies, set up their own financial accounting within the greater chapter Treasury, levy their own assessments and meet their own expenses.
+It is recommended that any affiliated chorus of 12 or more members elect at least one officer.

+7.5 All Chapter members are required to pay Chapter dues to remain in good standing.

 7.6 The Board may assess dues or other assessments at different rates to those of the Pine Barons Chorus and affiliated ensembles, as may be appropriate due to differing expenses and benefits.